8TH Grade English Language Arts

 Welcome to 8th grade English Language Arts!
-We are really looking forward to starting our seventh and fourth year here at RMS, and are excited to get to know our new students.
+We are really looking forward to starting our 8th and 5th year here at RMS, and are excited to get to know our new students.
 We’d like to use this syllabus to outline the expectations we have for our students, both in Room 106 and outside of school.

 This year in English Language Arts we will be using the curriculum myPerspectives English Language Arts.
 This curriculum includes both reading and language arts skills.
 MyPerspectives English Language Arts is a student centered learning curriculum where students will analyze text, cite evidence, and respond critically about their learning.
 Students will take ownership of their learning through goal setting, reflection, independent text selection, and activities that encourages peer collaboration.

 Each unit of study includes selections of different genres- including multimedia- all related to a relevant and meaningful Essential Question.
 As students read, they will engage in activities that inspire thoughtful discussion and debate with their peers allowing them to formulate, and defend, their own perspective.

 We will be discovering historical events through literature that will correspond with their Social Studies work.
 We will also be looking at more complex text and works of nonfiction to prepare you for future workload in high school.
 Our goal is to get through all five units in myPerspectives English Language Arts books.The units for 8th grade is as follows, novels are subject to change.
 We will also have literature circle units where students will have input as to what book he or she would like to read and discuss in small groups.

 Unit 1: Rites of Passage